These rich and fudgy Kit Kat Brownies are as amazing as they sound! With Kit Kats running through each bite, if you're a fan, you have to try them.

 - Brownies are quick and simple to prepare - so are perfect for cooking with kids.

-- If you love chocolate as much as I do, why not try my easy Chocolate Pots
+- If you are a chocolate lover, why not try my easy Chocolate Pots or my Gluten Free Chocolate Raspberry brownies.

 Kit Kat Brownies Ingredients